keszegrobert/calibration/README.md

 ## Issues

+Tested only on ROS Melodic, if you find issues on other platforms, please send me a PR with the recommended changes.

 The gravitation is switched off in the gazebo world so we can move the robot without any hassle.
-If you feel the need to fix the physical properties, do it in a PR, I will appreciate any improvement
+If you feel the need to fix the physical properties, do it in a PR, I will appreciate any improvement.